-Mon-Wed and Fri 8.30 am to 5.00 pm, except on 16 August when 12 noon is the cut-off time for lodgement.
+Mon-Wed and Fri 8.30 am to 5.00 pm, except on 12 August when 12 noon is the cut-off time for lodgement.
 On Thursdays the office hours are 9.00 am to 5 pm.

 - All nomination documents must be submitted at the same time, i.e. nomination paper, candidate profile statement, evidence of NZ citizenship, photo, and nomination deposit.
-A nomination will not be accepted if any components are missing. - Nomination papers for the Canterbury Regional Council are to be lodged direct with the Canterbury Regional Council (ECan) at either of their Christchurch or Timaru offices.
-These nominations cannot be lodged with Ashburton District Council. - Nomination papers for the Canterbury District Health Board should be lodged at the Christchurch City Council office, 64 Hereford Street, Christchurch.
+A nomination will not be accepted if any components are missing - Nomination papers for the Canterbury Regional Council are to be lodged direct with the Canterbury Regional Council (ECan) at their Christchurch office or by email to elections@ecan.govt.nz.
 These nominations cannot be lodged with Ashburton District Council.

-Once lodged, nomination papers are checked to ensure the candidate is eligible (name appears on a parliamentary roll) and the nominators are two electors whose names appear on the electoral roll for the relevant ward or district as a whole.

-Should a nomination paper be lodged late on the morning nominations close, and be incorrectly completed or ineligible nominators are provided, there may not be enough time to correct the situation and the nomination paper could be invalidated.
+Once lodged, nomination papers are checked to ensure the candidate is eligible (name appears on a parliamentary roll) and the nominators are two electors whose names appear on the electoral roll for the relevant electoral issue.
+Should a nomination paper be lodged late on the morning nominations close, and/or be incorrectly completed or ineligible nominators are provided, there may not be enough time to correct the situation and the nomination could be invalidated.